firebadnofire/TF2-bots/README.md

 This repository contains a list of links to GitHub repositories, YouTube videos, and Discord servers related to specific software used for cheating in TF2.

+This repo has been mirrored to [Codeberg](https://codeberg.org/firebadnofire/TF2-bots), [GitHub](https://github.com/firebadnofire/TF2-bots), and [GitLab](https://gitlab.com/firebadnofire/TF2-bots).

+I consider the [Codeberg](https://codeberg.org/firebadnofire/TF2-bots) version to be the "main" version.

 # The list

 Bots file: [here](https://codeberg.org/firebadnofire/TF2-bots/src/branch/main/BOTS.md)